February 3, 2017

 This is the largest of the Marquesas Islands in French Polynesia.
 We had a very weird 30 minute time change – ahead, before this port.
 Some people got very confused!

 There wasn’t much going on, but we walked to the small and charming church and also saw the black volcanic beach.
 It started to get dark before we left to go back to the ship.
 Here are some pictures of this beautiful volcanic island.
-Lots of mountains, and most of the places her are only accessible by boat.
+Lots of mountains, and most of the places here are only accessible by boat.

 After we got back to the ship, there was a wonderful presentation by local dancers and drummers.
 We were so lucky to see this, it was because we came late and stayed late.
 Normally this show is only available to those who are in port overnight.
 They were really terrific.
 It was hard to get shots without people in the front of the stage so you don’t really get the effect but it gives you an idea.
-One of the pictures shows me up ther dancing, they picked several of us out of the audience!
+One of the pictures shows me up there dancing, they picked several of us out of the audience!
 I couldn’t make the picture any lighter.
 There are friends on board who apparently have video to share with me.
 I doubt I can upload it though, maybe when we are on land!

 Tomorrow is a sea day before the next French Polynesian port, Rangiroa.